SeaPie/Privacy-First/README.md

 [**Firefox**](https://www.mozilla.org/en-US/firefox/new/) is a privacy-focused web browser that offers robust security features and customizable privacy settings to protect your online activities.

 ### LibreWolf
-[**LibreWolf**](https://librewolf.net/) is a privacy-focused custom open sourced fork of Firefox that enhances user security and privacy by removing telemetry and implementing various privacy enhancements.
+[**LibreWolf**](https://librewolf.net/) is a privacy-focused open-sourced fork of Firefox that enhances user security and privacy by removing telemetry and implementing various privacy enhancements.
 It comes pre-configured with a range of privacy settings, including blocking trackers and ads, ensuring a safer browsing experience without compromising performance.

 ### Tor
 [**Tor**](https://www.torproject.org/) is a free and open-source software that enables anonymous communication over the internet.
 By routing your internet traffic through a global network of volunteer-operated servers, Tor helps to conceal your location and usage from surveillance and traffic analysis.
 It is particularly useful for users in regions with heavy internet censorship.